 Other areas may also fall into this

 - Defects that require a schema change

-- Update of client applications such as OWB, MSP, or Mobile Time Manager (see the note below)
+- Updates to client applications such as OWB, MSP, or Mobile Time Manager

-- Defects that would require a Major UI change
+- Defects that would require a major user interface change

-- Defects for integrations such as CA Agile Vision, CA Agile Central (formerly Rally), and SharePoint Connector
+- Defects for integrations such as CA Agile Central and connectors such as Microsoft Project

 - Custom applications built using our CA PPM APIs